StevenClontz/prof.clontz.org/classes/2019/08/ma320/index.md

 - **D**: +1 Letter Grades earned
 - **F**: 0 Letter Grades earned

-## Discussions
+## Participation

 Throughout the course, students are expected to engage with the [CampusWire][campuswire] discussion platform.
-Based on the analytics data provided to the instructor, the requirements to gain letter grades from the Final Exam will be lowered as follows:
+Based on the analytics data provided to the instructor, and other relevant participation data such as attendance, the requirements to gain letter grades from the Final Exam will be lowered as follows:

 - +2 Letter Grades: from 90% to as low as 70%
 - +1 Letter Grade: from 80% to as low as 50%

-Put another way, a student who avoids online discussions all semester will need to make 80% on the final to improve their course grade by one letter and 90% for two letters, but the student who contributes the most to online discussions will only need to earn 50% on the final to improve their course grade by one letter and 70% for two letters.
+Put another way, a student who avoids participating all semester will need to make 80% on the final to improve their course grade by one letter and 90% for two letters, but the student who participates the most will only need to earn 50% on the final to improve their course grade by one letter and 70% for two letters.

+### Absences

+Absences may be excused with appropriate documentation.
+If the absence is anticipated, it must be documented and verified by the instructor ahead of the absence to be excused.
+For medical excuses, do not send any medical information, but send the note from the medical professional asking the instructor to excuse the absence.
+Absences must be documented via email.
+Only unexcused absences count against participation credit for the semester.

 ## Content Mastery